onflow/service-account/transactions/set-bonust-tokens-to-zero/2023/nov-14/README.md

 # Burn Flow - Nov 14th

+Setting bonus tokens to zero in the epoch contract.

 The bonus tokens should no longer be subtracted from the total supply for rewards calculation.

 ## About Bonus Tokens